Ronnie Schneider

-Ronald Schneider (born October 20, 1943) is best known for being the business presence at the center of pivotal 1960s events including the Altamont Free Concert, the dissolution of The Beatles and the reorganization of their business arm, Apple Corps.
-Schneider managed the early US tours of The Rolling Stones while simultaneously dealing with the financial affairs of some of the biggest names in Rock and Roll history including the Stones, The Beatles, Neil Sedaka, Sam Cooke, Nancy Wilson, Bobby Vinton, Herman’s Hermits and the Shirelles.
+Ronald Schneider (October 20, 1943 – October 15, 2023) is best known for being the business presence at the center of pivotal 1960s events including the Altamont Free Concert, the dissolution of The Beatles and the reorganization of their business arm, Apple Corps.
+Schneider managed the early US tours of The Rolling Stones while simultaneously dealing with the financial affairs of some of the biggest names in Rock and Roll history including the Stones, the Beatles, Neil Sedaka, Sam Cooke, Nancy Wilson, Bobby Vinton, Herman's Hermits and The Shirelles.

 Early life and career

 Schneider’s family moved to Miami when he was seven, and spent his formative years there.
 He attended the University of Miami, where he majored in business.

 Schneider is the nephew of Allen Klein, the entertainment accountant whose clients included some of the biggest names in popular music at the time.
 On the advice of his mother, Schneider drove to New York City on his summer breaks from college and interned at his "Uncle Allen's" business, ABKCO Records.
 His first contact with his Uncle's client-base came when he was assigned to work with Sam Cooke and Bobby Vinton.

 Following his graduation from the University of Miami in 1965, Schneider returned to New York and met The Rolling Stones on a press cruise around Manhattan organized by Klein's company.
 After a lunch meeting, Klein told Schneider that he wanted someone to accompany the Rolling Stones on tour to represent the Klein Company at the box office.
 Schneider, who had just a few months earlier been dancing to this new song, "Satisfaction" in Miami clubs, was now to be "on the road" with The Rolling Stones and collecting the receipts at the box office on behalf of Klein.